-The Visual Arts Department at Bishop TK Gorman Regional Catholic School continues the work of the school in its mission of the ongoing formation of the Christian person.
+The Visual Arts Department at Bishop Gorman Catholic School continues the work of the school in its mission of the ongoing formation of the Christian person.
 The visual arts are offered as an elective to both middle and high school students.
-All levels of visual arts classes meet and exceed the standards set by the Texas Education Agency--Texas Essential Knowledge and Skills, and the National Standards for Arts Education.
+All levels of visual arts classes meet and exceed the standards set by the Texas Education Agency, Texas Essential Knowledge and Skills, and the National Standards for Arts Education.
 The AP Studio Art course is also offered for advanced high school students.

-Seventh and eighth grade students may choose art as their elective for the whole year.
-Students in these grades expand upon the art vocabulary introduced in the sixth grade year with a great deal of emphasis on developing technical skill with a wide variety of art media.
+Seventh and eighth-grade students may choose art as their elective for the whole year.
+Students in these grades expand upon the art vocabulary introduced in the sixth-grade year with a great deal of emphasis on developing technical skill with a wide variety of art media.

 Students in high school may choose art as their elective for one or more of their high school years.
-High School Art is a year long course that is structured to be both an introduction to art for beginning students, and an opportunity for the maturation of creative problem solving skills for continuing students.
+High School Art is a year-long course that is structured to be both an introduction to art for beginning students and an opportunity for the maturation of creative problem-solving skills for continuing students.

 Quality is addressed in both breadth lessons and concentration works consistently throughout the year through critiques and written reflections.
 Photographing, organizing, and preparing the artworks for submission to the College Board are also done as part of the class.
 Portfolios are sent to the College Board in May with results being returned to the students in July.

 Opportunities for Extracurricular participation in art competition are available for all grade levels.
-At the middle school level students may choose to try out for, and compete in the on-site drawing category in the PSIA Competition.
-High School students have opportunities to submit artworks to juried contests such as the Congressional Art Contest, TAPPS District and State Art competitions, The district and state level Visual Arts Scholastic Event (VASE) sponsored by the Texas Art Education Association, and the Tyler Museum of Art’s annual High School Art exhibition.
+At the middle school level, students may choose to try out for, and compete in, the on-site drawing category in the PSIA Competition.
+High School students have opportunities to submit artworks to juried contests such as the Congressional Art Contest, TAPPS District and State Art competitions, the district and state level Visual Arts Scholastic Event (VASE) sponsored by the Texas Art Education Association, and the Tyler Museum of Art’s annual High School Art exhibition.